sudhanshudigital/sekuliServer/README.md

 10) Wait n Vanish: This is opposite feature to wait, waitVanish will wait for a  given time to appear an image on screen. required parameters are :

-Paramater = comamd, Value = waitVanish
+Paramater = command, Value = waitVanish

-Paramater = images1, Value = x.png
+Paramater = image1, Value = x.png

 Paramater = time, Value = Numeric value…